integrated-land-simulator/model_description/descript/matsiro.md

 ## External parameters
 The external parameters necessary for the execution of MATSIRO are broadly divided into two types: parameters whose values for each grid cell are given by horizontal distribution (map), and parameters whose values are given by land cover type or soil type tables.
 The land cover types and soil types are the parameters given by map, and through this, each parameter given by table is allocated to individual grid cells; that is,

-parameter given by map:
+parameter given by a map:

 $$
  \phi(i,j)
 $$

-parameter given by table:
+parameter given by a table:

 $$
  \psi(I),I = I_L (i,j)